hvkalayil/hvkalayil.github.io/README.md

-# hvkalayil.github.io
+# My Portfolio

-This is the code to my portfolio @ https://hvkalayil.github.io/
+This is the code for my portfolio.
+I have used astro and svelte to write the codebase The runtime I have used is Bun

-This use the github action to trigger build process The Build Artifact workflow builds the project and push to the `build` branch, The Github pages default workflow deploys it to Github Pages

-## Developing
+## Development

-Use 2 terminals for development
-One to watch the tailwind css and one to run the development server `npm run build-tailwind`
+- First install the dependencies

+    `
+    bun install
+    `

+- Now you can start the development server using

+    `
-`npm run build`
+    bun run dev
+    `

+Happy Coding 😊

-## Building
+## Deployment

-`npm run build`
-This sets up the tailwind css file and generate the artifacts
+The deployment is done through github actions and the portfolio is hosted in github pages at <https://hvkalayil.github.io/>

+View the workflow in .github folder